mihayounas/weshare-milestone5-code-institute/README.md

 * [DJANGO-REST FRAMEWORK](https://www.django-rest-framework.org/)

 # Testing:
-SecondScoop website has been properly tested ,all the code has been run through the W3C html Validator,W3C CSS Validator and JavaScript Validator.
+WeShare website has been properly tested ,all the code has been run through the W3C html Validator,W3C CSS Validator and JavaScript Validator.
 Minor errors were found on the first About us page.
 After fixing and retesting, no errors were found .

  ### CSS validator results are below:
  ![Testing2](/images/validator.png)